ekram-kedir/Enterprise-Grade-RAG-System/README.md

 ## Getting Started

-This repository serves as the root system for the Enterprise-Grade RAG System.
+This repository serves as the main for the Enterprise-Grade RAG System.
 It includes subfolders for the frontend, backend, and RAG (Prompt Engineering and Evaluation Metrics).

-### Subfolders

-- [Frontend] - Next.js project for the user interface.
-- [Backend] - Flask application for backend services.

-Refer to individual subfolders READMEs for specific setup and usage instructions.

-## Learn More

-For more detailed information and resources, refer to the Readme in each subfolder.

 ### Contents